toofishes/coffee-monitor/README.md

 ### Emitted by server

-#### createBrew
+#### updateBrew

 This is broadcast to all currently connected clients.
-It contains a rendered version of a brew that was just created in the system.
+It contains a rendered version of a brew that was just created in the system, or one that was updated.

-#### updateBrew

-Todo.

 #### deleteBrew

-Todo.
+This is broadcast to all currently connected clients.
+It contains just the ID of the brew that was deleted.

 ### Emitted by client